Raspurrin/so_long/README.md

 - Fixing the collision regarding the platforms and the left wall and making it more precise in general.
 - Making the background and ending message truly dynamic and scaleable.
 - Cleaning up my code.
+- Creating a menu where you can change the game settngs and a pause option.
+- Making different levels.